-There’s something almost Dickensonian about the childhood of Benjamin Britten.
+The childhood of Benjamin Britten is reminiscent of a Charles Dickens novel.
 He had his heroes and his nemeses.

 Born in a seaside town, it was the magic of an orchestral suite about the sea, a work by Frank Bridge, that really set eleven-year-old Britten on fire.